dgasaway/genpl/README.rst

     /Music/Popular/Releases/Rush/2112

 Provide the path ``/Music`` to ``genpl``, and it can create a playlist at evey level of the path.
-A playlist in folder '2112' will containing tracks from the album *2112*; a playlist in folder 'Rush' will containing all releases for the artist *Rush*; a playlist in folder 'Releases' will contain releases for all popular artists; a playlist in folder 'Popular' will contain music for all popular artists; finally, a playlist in folder 'Music' will contain all music.
+A playlist in folder '2112' will contain tracks from the album *2112*; a playlist in folder 'Rush' will contain all releases for the artist *Rush*; a playlist in folder 'Releases' will contain releases for all popular artists; a playlist in folder 'Popular' will contain music for all popular artists; finally, a playlist in folder 'Music' will contain all music.

 Usage